 Ebook reader brands

-The most popular ebook readers are from the Amazon Kindle range, and you can find out more about Amazon's ebook readers over on our Kindle reviews page.
+The most popular ebook readers are from the Amazon Kindle range, and you can find out more on Amazon's ebook readers over on our Kindle reviews page.
 Amazon's family of devices includes cheaper models such as the Kindle Paperwhite, as well as pricier options like the Kindle Oasis.
 The latest Oasis should survive a half-hour dip in two metres of water, which you might like if you have painful memories of dropping expensive tech in the bath.
 Although Sony and Barnes & Noble no longer make ebook readers, Kobo continues to offer up alternatives to Amazon's range, with each brand having its pros and cons.

 Wi-fi or 3G ebook readers?

 Ebook readers are often sold with a choice of two models, with a second, more expensive version offering 3G connectivity.
 This will let you use the internet to download new books when you're on the go, handy if you can’t connect to wi-fi.
 Most readers will be happy with a wi-fi equipped ebook reader, assuming you load up your device with content while you're at home on your own network.
 You can't currently buy a 3G Kobo ebook reader.

 Ebook file formats

 Not all ebook readers accept the same file formats.
 For example, the Amazon Kindle only accepts the AZW format that's unique to Amazon books, while others will be able to access many more ebook types.
 You can't access ePub files on the Kindle Oasis or older Paperwhite, but you can on Kobo's models including the Touch 2.0, Aura H2O and Glo HD.

 Ebook reader built-in lights

 Older ebook readers used e-ink screens which weren’t illuminated and couldn’t be read in the dark.
 However, newer models have illuminated screens so that you can read in bed long after your partner has turned out the lights.
-We rate how easy it is to read from ebook reader screens in a range of light conditions so you can find the right ebook reader for you.
+We rate how easy it is to read from ebook reader screens in a range of light conditions so you can find the perfect ebook reader for you.